spasche/openinbrowser/README.md

 ## Building the extension

-You need a Unix shell with `make` and `zip` in your PATH.
+You need a Unix shell with `make` and `git` in your PATH.
 Cygwin works well on Windows.

 Go in the root of the sources and run:

     make xpi

-This will generate a `openinbrowser-VERSION.xpi` archive in the parent directory.
+This will generate a `openinbrowser-VERSION.xpi` archive in the current directory.

+If you want to modify the sources, first commit your changes in git and then run the above `make` command again.
+You can use `git commit --amend` to update the last commit.

 ## Testing